NirantK/knee-xrays/README.md

 ## Proposed Solution

 Build an image processing pipeline with two main components:
-- Localisation - to extract the prosthetic model outline (countours/edges/polygon matches)
+- Localisation/Segmentation - to extract the prosthetic model outline (countours/edges/polygon matches)
 - Feature Extraction - use a feature extraction suite as SIFT, VGG16 or similar
 - Classification - in the feature space, find the top 5 most similar models from your database
   - Alternatively: Use template matching techniques here to collapse last 2 steps into one